Ivo Andrić

 Following the war, Andrić was named to a number of ceremonial posts in Yugoslavia, which had since come under communist rule.
 In 1961, the Nobel Committee awarded him the Nobel Prize in Literature, selecting him over writers such as J. R. R. Tolkien, Robert Frost, John Steinbeck and E. M. Forster.
 The Committee cited "the epic force with which he ... traced themes and depicted human destinies drawn from his country's history".
 Afterwards, Andrić's works found an international audience and were translated into a number of languages.
 In subsequent years, he received a number of awards in his native country.
 Andrić's health declined substantially in late 1974 and he died in Belgrade the following March.

 In the years following Andrić's death, the Belgrade apartment where he spent much of World War II was converted into a museum and a nearby street corner was named in his honour.
 A number of other cities in the former Yugoslavia also have streets bearing his name.
 In 2012, filmmaker Emir Kusturica began construction of an ethno-town in eastern Bosnia that is named after Andrić.
 As Yugoslavia's only Nobel Prize-winning writer, Andrić was well known and respected in his native country during his lifetime.
 In Bosnia and Herzegovina, beginning in the 1950s and continuing past the breakup of Yugoslavia, his works have been disparaged by Bosniak literary critics for their supposed anti-Muslim bias.
-In Croatia, his works were blacklisted following Yugoslavia's dissolution, but were rehabilitated by the literary community at the start of the 21st century.
+In Croatia, his works had occasionally been blacklisted following Yugoslavia's dissolution in the 1990s, but were rehabilitated by the literary community.
 He is highly regarded in Serbia for his contributions to Serbian literature.